- This event has passed.

 November 17 @ 7:00 pm - 9:00 pm$12

 Tickets available below! $12 in advance, $15 Day of Show.
+Scroll down to purchase tickets now!
 Doors at 6pm, show at 7pm

 Jenn Bostic’s new single, What Love Feels Like, is a soulful track that will leave you singing “Nanas” for the rest of the week.
 Produced by six-time grammy award winning mix engineer Paul Salveson, the record features a gospel choir, conducted by Bostic, and debuted on the Grand Ole Opry stage in Nashville, Tennessee, on July 23, 2016.

 Most well known for her hit single, Jealous of the Angels, a tribute to her late father, with the support of BBC Breakfast, Songs of Praise, BBC Radio 2, Weekend Wogan, Good Morning Sunday, and Smooth Radio, Bostic won over the hearts of people across the United Kingdom.
 It has been through the writing and over six hundred performances of this song that Bostic has found personal healing and brought comfort to people dealing with loss around the world.